 The good news is that there are some ways of putting them off and encouraging them to go and do their business in somebody else’s backyard.
-One option that may appeal to horticulturalists and those who aren’t ready to wheel out heavy-duty deterrents just yet is growing herbs like rosemary.
+One option that may appeal to horticulturalists and those who aren’t ready to wheel out heavy-duty deterrents just yet is growing herbs like rosemary which can repel cats.

 If you’ve got a phantom pooper, or you feel like you’re hosting a cat convention in your garden without giving your permission, here are some tips to help you use rosemary to deter cats.